-Being a company that specialises in assisting children to learn the correct pencil grip, we get asked by concerned parents every day “How do I tell if my child has an incorrect pencil grip?” and “How does an incorrect pencil grip affect my child’s learning?”.
+Being a company that specialises in assisting children to improve pencil grip, we get asked by concerned parents every day “How do I tell if my child has an poor pencil grip?” and “How does a poor pencil grip affect my child’s learning?”.

-We’d like to share with you, a selection of telltale signs that your child may have an incorrect pencil grip.
+We’d like to share with you, a selection of telltale signs that your child may have a poor pencil grip.

 Knowing how to correctly identify the signs, may give you an insight into how you can improve your child’s love of writing and learning, by making a few small adjustments to their grip.

 When your child is next writing, quietly observe them and check for the below, which are the eight most common indicators of a poor pencil grip.

 1. POOR HANDWRITING

 Poor pencil grips can contribute to a lack of control and your child’s ability to hold their pencil.
 Your child may be concentrating so hard on holding their pencil, that they forget to focus on letter formation.
 Poor handwriting could be caused by your child’s inability to control their pencil with their current grasp, resulting in poorly formed letters and an inability to write on or between lines.